-Definition: A large, decorated bowl holding Holy Water.
+A font is a large, decorated bowl holding Holy Water.
 Used for baptizing babies and new converts.

 The font is used for baptisms, which are done by sprinkling or pouring water on the head.

-Definition: A member of a Catholic Church religious order, named for St. Francis of Assisi.
+A Franciscan is a member of a Catholic Church religious order, named for St. Francis of Assisi.

 Franciscans follow the teaching of St. Francis of Assisi.
 Franciscans swear to live a life of prayer, preaching and penance (voluntary self-punishment).
 They are also active as missionaries.

 Most of the Franciscans who worked in California's early missions came from Spain or Mexico.